Tanchangxiang206/Cloud-Computing-Project/README.md

 ## What you will learn

 - How to use MIT App Inventor themes to create coherent branding.
-- How to extract and refactor Flutter Widgets with a click of the button.
+- How to extract and refactor MIT App Inventor with a click of the button.
 - How to pass functions as parameters and fields.
-- How to use the GestureDetector Widget to detect more than just a tap.
-- How to use custom colour palettes by using hex codes.
+- How to use custom colour.
-- How to customise Flutter Widgets to achieve a specific design style.
+- How to customise MIT App Inventor to achieve a specific design style.
-- Understand Dart Enums and the Ternary Operator.
+- Understand how to upload the data we type.
-- Learn about composition vs. inheritance and the Flutter way of creating custom UI.
-- Understand the difference between const and final in Dart and when to use each.